IanVS/prettier-plugin-sort-imports/README.md

 **default value:** `false`

-A boolean value to enable sorting of builtins to the top of all import groups.
+A boolean value to enable sorting of [`node builtins`](https://nodejs.org/api/module.html#modulebuiltinmodules) to the top of all import groups.

-### How does import sort work ?
+### How does import sort work?

 The plugin extracts the imports which are defined in `importOrder`.
 These imports are considered as _local imports_.
 The imports which are not part of the `importOrder` is considered as _third party imports_.